ejwanner/angular-movie-db/README.md

 Run `ng g @nrwl/angular:lib my-lib` to generate a library.

-> You can also use any of the plugins above to generate libraries as well.
+> You can also use any of the plugins above to generate libraries as well.sdsd

 Libraries are shareable across libraries and applications.
 They can be imported from `@movie-db-angular/mylib`.